TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-This happen because our request is going through multiple proxies and we need to URL-Encode more than one time.
+This happens because our request is going through multiple proxies and we need to URL-Encode more than one time.

-To solve this, we only need to double URL-encode the `%` symbols adding a `%25`.
+To solve this, we only need to double URL-encode the `%` symbols by replacing them with `%25`.

 <br />